-The Berczy Glen Secondary Plan area is one of four secondary plan areas in the Future Urban Area of Markham
+The Robinson Glen Secondary Plan area is one of four secondary plan areas in the Future Urban Area of Markham

-The Berczy Glen block consists of approximately 250 hectares (617 acres) and is the most western block of two other residential blocks, being the Angus Glen Secondary Plan area and the Robinson Glen Secondary Plan area.
+The Robinson Glen block consists of approximately 229 hectares (565 acres) and is the most eastern block of two other residential blocks, being the Angus Glen Secondary Plan area and the Berczy Glen Secondary Plan area.
 A future employment block north of Elgin Mills Road is also part of the New Community Area (see key map below).
 The entire New Community Area (ROPA 3 lands), which was formerly known as the Future Urban Area, is being planned to accommodate 45,000 residents and 16,000-18,000 jobs.

-The Berczy Glen lands are intended to accommodate part of Markham's growth to 2031 and will provide for approximately 13,200 people and 4,200 residential units, as well as commercial opportunities in mixed-use buildings in specific locations.
+The Robinson Glen lands are intended to accommodate part of Markham's growth to 2031 and will provide for approximately 14,000 people and 4,800 residential units.
+Mixed use midrise and high rise areas are planned at key locations in order to provide residents with services within walking distances.

-The Berczy Glen Secondary Plan is a key milestone in the comprehensive planning for Markham's Future Urban Area
+The Robinson Glen Secondary Plan is a key milestone in the comprehensive planning for Markham's Future Urban Area

-The Berczy Glen Secondary Plan follows the completion of a Conceptual Master Plan, illustrated in Attachment 2, in the comprehensive planning process for the Future Urban Area, of the ROPA 3 area.
+The Robinson Glen Secondary Plan follows the completion of a Conceptual Master Plan, illustrated in Attachment 2, in the comprehensive planning process for the Future Urban Area, of the ROPA 3 area.
 The Conceptual Master Plan was developed through an extensive collaborative process with City staff working closely with agency and landowner partners, with public engagement throughout.
 The Conceptual Master Plan was informed by the findings of a number of City-led background studies, including a subwatershed study, master transportation, water and wastewater studies, and planning and urban design studies.
 The City of Markham Council endorsed the Conceptual Master Plan on October 17, 2017.
 The Conceptual Master Plan provides the framework for the more detailed statutory secondary plans for each of the blocks in the Future Urban Area based on the following principles:

-- · Protecting and enhancing the natural environment - Building compact, complete communities - Maintaining a vibrant and competitive economy - Increasing travel options - Adopting green infrastructure and development standards - Providing implementation tools
+- Protecting and enhancing the natural environment - Building compact, complete communities - Maintaining a vibrant and competitive economy - Increasing travel options - Adopting green infrastructure and development standards - Providing implementation tools

-City of Markham Council adopted the Berczy Glen Secondary Plan in November 2018 and a Regional decision is required by July 10, 2019
+City of Markham Council adopted the Robinson Glen Secondary Plan in November 2018 and a Regional decision is required by July 10, 2019

-The City of Markham Council adopted the Berczy Glen Secondary Plan on November 27, 2018.
+The City of Markham Council adopted the Robinson Glen Secondary Plan on November 27, 2018.
 The Secondary Plan is a policy document that guides development of the New Community Area in conformity with the City of Markham Official Plan, the York Region Official Plan, and relevant Provincial plans and policies.
-The Berczy Glen Secondary Plan policies define the community structure, mobility network and natural heritage network with supporting schedules.
+The Robinson Glen Secondary Plan policies define the community structure, mobility network and natural heritage network with supporting schedules.